aaronparker/aaronparker.github.io/_posts/2007-01-06-disable-adobe-updater-with-adobe-customization-wizard-8.md

   I have added <a href="http://stealthpuppy.com/deployment/deploying-adobe-reader-81">new transform files for Adobe Reader 8.1</a> and Reader 8.1.1.
 The transform files listed here support Reader 8.0 only.
 </p>

-So you don&#8217;t have to, I&#8217;ve created a few transform files for use in [deploying Adobe Reader 8](http://www.stealthpuppy.com/blogs/travelling/archive/2006/12/07/deploying-adobe-reader-8.aspx).
+So you don't have to, I've created a few transform files for use in [deploying Adobe Reader 8](http://www.stealthpuppy.com/blogs/travelling/archive/2006/12/07/deploying-adobe-reader-8.aspx).
 The first file will remove all of those new online features that come with Reader 8, the second file will do the same as well as _completely_ prevent the installation of Adobe Updater 5 and the third file will prevent the installation of Adobe Updater 5 only (leaving the online features intact):

   * Adobe Reader 8 Transform File: [Disables online features only](http://stealthpuppy.com/wp-content/uploads/2007/01/AdobeReader8NoOnlineOnly.mst)
   * Adobe Reader 8 Transform File: [Disables online features and prevents installation of Updater 5](http://stealthpuppy.com/wp-content/uploads/2007/01/AdobeReader8NoOnlineNoUpdater.mst)